 You can also consider setting up college savings for your child as well through a 529b (or other college savings options) and build the contributions for this account into your budget as well.
 This would be a great gift to your child and will help them avoid or minimize taking on student loan debt.

 3. If you are in a relationship, try living on one income

-Not only will this help you get used to living on one income, it will give you the opportunity to ramp up your savings before you stop working.
+Not only will this help you get used to living on one income, but it will also give you the opportunity to ramp up your savings before you stop working.

-4. Start planning and saving as early as possible
+4. Start planning and saving for baby expenses as early as possible

-5. Check in on your maternity leave, insurance coverage, and other associated costs
+5. Review your maternity leave, insurance coverage, and other associated costs

 You also want to check in on your health insurance coverage.
 How much will be covered for a vaginal vs c section delivery as well as your hospital stay?
 This way you know what to expect when you go to have your baby!

-6. Don’t shop till after your baby shower
+6. Don’t go baby shopping till after your baby shower

 It’s easy to get tempted to hit the shops and buy all those cute little baby things in preparation for your new arrival but, if you can, wait until after your baby shower to go shopping because you’ll most likely get a lot of what you need at your shower and you can put the money you would have otherwise spent towards your goals.